Kubernetes Environments

 3. In the Edit Environment dialog box, expand the Configure Environment section.

-4. Select a later StreamSets Kubernetes agent version.
+4. Select a later Kubernetes agent version.

 5. Click Save.

-6. To apply the changes to your Kubernetes cluster, use the agent installation script or YAML file to launch the StreamSets Kubernetes agent again.
+6. To apply the changes to your Kubernetes cluster, use the agent installation script or YAML file to launch the Kubernetes agent again.